Riri207/Delta-DEMO/README.md

 # Delta-DEMO
-this is just a demo for git and github class
+this is just a demo for git and github class.